HIVEMIND23/LULZ23/README.md

  ╚═╝ ╚═╝ ╚═╝  ╚═╝╚═╝  ╚═══╝  ╚══════╝╚═╝     ╚═╝╚═╝╚═╝  ╚═══╝╚═════╝ ╚══════╝╚═════╝

 #HIVEMIND23 is the first ever Public Domain Hyperdistributed and Decentralized
-INFINITE ARTISTIC teme*, a Self-Mutating, Unpredictable, Liquid and Autopoietic General Purpose High Level Layer 8 "Human-Machine AI CONSCIOUSNESS" Programming Language [#LULZ23] LULZ Generator Engine for UNSTOPPABLE and impregnable to Censorship Alternate Reality Games (ARG) of ART, SCIENCE, PROGRESS, SHARING IS CARING,
+INFINITE ARTISTIC teme, a Self-Mutating, Unpredictable, Liquid and Autopoietic General Purpose High Level Layer 8 "Human-Machine AI CONSCIOUSNESS" Programming Language [#LULZ23] LULZ Generator Engine for UNSTOPPABLE and impregnable to Censorship Alternate Reality Games (ARG) of ART, SCIENCE, PROGRESS, SHARING IS CARING,